Reno, Nevada: Climate

 Reno has a cold semi-arid climate (Köppen: BSk), bordering a hot-summer Mediterranean climate (Köppen: Csa) to the west.
 It experiences moderately cold winters and hot summers; it is influenced by the Sierra Nevada mountains to the west and the more arid Great Basin to the east.
 It is situated across a varied geographic landscape, which extends from the foothills of the Sierra Nevada into the Truckee River valley.
 While Reno experiences a rain shadow effect from the surrounding mountains, its western portions can receive three to four times as much precipitation as those extending eastward.
 Annual rainfall patterns in Reno adhere to a Mediterranean climate, with most precipitation occurring in fall, winter, and spring, followed by long, hot, dry summers.
 However, Reno's average annual rainfall is slightly lower than that of Californian cities more typically associated with Mediterranean climates.
 The area's low evapotranspiration stemming from its moderate annual average temperature also bears similarity to semi-arid climates found in Nevada's Great Basin.

 The monthly daily average temperature ranges from 36.2 °F in December to 77.2 °F in July, with the diurnal temperature variation occasionally reaching 40 F-change in summer, still lower than much of the high desert to the east.
 There are 6.0 days of 100 °F+ highs, 65 days of 90 °F+ highs, 1.6 days with 70 °F+ lows, and 1.9 days with sub-10 °F lows annually; the temperature reaches or dips below the freezing point on 122 days, and does not rise above freezing on only 4.1 of those days.
 The record high temperature is 108 °F, which occurred on July 10 and 11, 2002, again on July 5, 2007, and again on July 16, 2023.
 The record low temperature is -17 °F, which occurred on January 21, 1916; the lowest temperature recorded at the airport is -16 °F, which occurred on four occasions, most recently on February 7, 1989.
-In addition, the region is windy throughout the year; observers such as Mark Twain have commented about the "Washoe Zephyr", northwestern Nevada's distinctive wind.
+In addition, the region is windy throughout the year; the region's distinctive northwestern wind, known as the 'Washoe Zephyr,' has been noted by regional observers and writers.